 I know that keeping aquatic life alive requires understanding, skill, patience, and good habits.

-I know that a successful aquarium requires me to take certain steps that many other fish people aren't willing to do.
+I know that keeping a successful aquarium long term requires me to take certain steps that many other fish people aren't willing to do.

 I have procedures for every scenario, every problem playing out in the back of my head.
 I have other obsessed hobbyists to share these thoughts with.
 We are a community.

-I obsessively maintain my aquarium based on husbandry methods that work for me; skills learned and honed from years of practice, towering successes, and humbling failures.
-I listen to other hobbyists, then do whatever I darned well please, if I feel my way is better...And then I try theirs, when my ideas fail!
+I obsessively maintain my tanks based on husbandry methods that work for me; skills learned and honed from years of practice, towering successes, and humbling failures.
+I listen to other aquarists, then do whatever I darned well please, if I feel my way is better...And then I try theirs, when my ideas fail!
 I'm stubborn..and proud.

 I don't chase down every hot trend, obsess over every new gadget.
 I try things that work for my animals.
 I geek out over obscure stuff, however.

 I'm not afraid to try new stuff, but I always consider the impact of any new practice, procedure, or piece of gear.

 I support those who are propagating fishes, plants and corals, because I understand that the world's rivers, lakes, streams, and eefs need our help.
 As a serious hobbyist, I know that the future of the hobby- the future of the world's aquatic environments- is in part dependent upon how successful I am at keeping my animals healthy, and sharing my stories with others.